codenamenadja/c_linux/README.md

 ## 01_process

 - fork: ``pid_t fork(void)``
+    - start from parent process's code progress. copy all things to completly different memspace.
     - desc: fork create new process __by duplicating the calling process.__
     new process is referred as ``child process``.
     child prcess and parent process run in seperatre memory spaces.